-As most people ask when starting astrophotography as a hobby, we wonder what kind of camera we can use that will be the cheapest and easiest to use.
-Later on, when we become more knowledgeable and experienced we may upgrade to something more expensive.
-In this article, I’ll give you the benefit of my first couple of years of experience in using different cameras and the results I’ve had so far.
+As most people ask when starting astrophotography as a hobby, we wonder what the cheapest camera for astrophotography is that a beginner could use easily and get good results from.
+Later on, when we become more knowledgeable and experienced, we may upgrade to something more expensive.
+In this article, I’ll give you the benefit of my first couple of years of experience using different cameras and the results I’ve had so far.

-If you are looking to get into astrophotography and are looking to buy something cheap, to begin with, then there are many important things to understand before you get something.
-And if you already have a camera it is a good idea to find out if this will be suitable or not.
+If you are looking to get into astrophotography and are looking to buy something cheap to begin with, then there are many important things to understand before you buy something.
+And if you already have a camera, it is a good idea to find out if this will be suitable or not.

 Do You Need an Expensive Camera for Astrophotography?

 The answer is no. There are some really good astrophotographers using cheaper equipment, but, on the other hand, there are some average or poor astrophotographers using expensive equipment.
 It is not necessary to spend thousands of dollars, especially at the beginning.
 Two manufacturers stand out: should you choose to buy a Canon or Nikon DSLR camera?

 In my opinion, the best option is to use a cheaper, older DSLR, either second-hand, refurbished, or one you already have.
 Using a mobile phone is clunky at best.
 It can be done, but why?

 Click this link to find out if you need a special camera for astrophotography.

 In my experience, it is best to start astrophotography with a cheaper camera.
 You won’t be able to use a more expensive model properly anyway until you have experience and acquire an understanding of astrophotography, so it’s best to start simply.

 When I started astrophotography, I spent a few hundred dollars on a Canon 600D, and I got great results.
 Later, I got the camera Astro modified and have been using it for more than two years.